oey192/AdminTime/README.md

 This plugin uses Essentials to enable God mode and Fly mode if the appropriate config values are set.

-Players will not be informed when vanished players (VanishNoPacket) enter Admin Mode, nor will vanished players show up in /admintime list.
+Players will not be informed when vanished players (VanishNoPacket) enter or exit Admin Mode, nor will vanished players show up in /admintime list.

 Note: If PermissionsEx is being used on your server, this plugin temporarily overrides permissions set by PermissionsEx when the appropriate config value is set to true.
 When this is set to false, this plugin only modifies permissions via the built-in Bukkit Pernussions API.
 This can cause certain permisisons used with this plugin to have no effect as some plugins (e.g. WorldEdit) talk directly to PermissionsEx to check what permissions a player has.

-<h2>Commands</h2>
+##Commands

 Aliases: at, am, adminmode

-/admintime [player] [reason]:<br/>Toggle admin mode.
+/admintime [player] (reason):<br/>Toggle admin mode.
 The name of the player being helped is required for entering admin mode.
 If that player is offline, their full name must be specified.
 A reason may be specified if desired.<br/>When leaving admin mode, the player is teleported to the locatation they were at when they entered admin mode

 /admintime reload:<br/>Reload the AdminTime permissions file